freifunk-suedpfalz/site-ffsuedpfalz/README.md

-Gluon site config for Freifunk Landau, within the Albufer Domain.
+Gluon site config for Freifunk Pfalz, within the Albufer Domain.